Game-Platform-University/.github/profile/README.md

 The Gaming Platform comes with a range of features to provide an enjoyable gaming experience:
 - **Diverse Game Collection**: Enjoy a variety of simple and entertaining games suitable for all ages and skill levels.
 - **User Accounts**: Create personalized accounts to track game progress, achievements, and statistics.
-- **Responsive Design**: The platform is designed to provide an optimal experience across different daevices and screen sizes.
+- **Responsive Design**: The platform is designed to provide an optimal experience across different devices and screen sizes.
 - **Leaderboards**: Compete with other players and compare your scores to see how you stack up.
 - **Game Documentation**: Each game comes with detailed instructions and tips to help you get started and improve your skills.
 - **Regular Updates**: Expect new games and features added regularly to keep the platform fresh and exciting.